nitish2002jha/delta-demo/README.md

 # delta-demo
-demo about git and github
+demo about git and github.